SSTDV-Project/HF-GAN/README.md

 ## Acknowledgement

-> This work was supported by Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.00223446, Development of object-oriented synthetic data generation and evaluation methods)
+> This work was supported by Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.00223446, Development of object-oriented synthetic data generation and evaluation methods) and the Technology Innovation Program (20011875, Development of AI-Based Diagnostic Technology for Medical Imaging Devices) funded by the Ministry of Trade, Industry \& Energy (MOTIE, Korea).